 Adding or Changing an Image

-First off, let’s say you just want to take an image that is already in a theme and just change it to one specific to your business.
+First off, let’s say you just want to take a background image that is already in a theme and just change it to one specific to your business.
 It’s easy.
-Simply scroll over the image with your cursor and an orange “Edit image” button will appear.
-Click on that.
+Simply click on the image and then you’ll be presented with the options to either “Edit Background” or “Replace Header Layout”.

 Then you will get this screen, which will either allow you to pick an image from your computer hard drive to add or you can also drag-and-drop a photo here from your desktop.